Make it Happen!

 - Organizations can apply for more than one Make It Happen grant per year; however, each project must be distinct.

-Application process is simple and quick, submit up to three pages in a letter explaining what the applicant wants to see happen and why (similar to the Letter of Inquiry).
-Applicant must be clear about demonstrated community benefits and results, requested amount, a budget, time frame and partnerships;
+The application process is simple and quick.
+Submit up to three pages in a letter explaining what the applicant wants to see happen and why (similar to the Letter of Inquiry).
+Applicant must be clear about demonstrated community benefits and results, requested amount, a budget, time frame, and partnerships: